Seasonal Covid-19 vaccination update

 Covid-19 Immunisation Green Book: Written by the UK Health Security Agency as a handbook for health professionals to support the response to Covid-19.

-JCVI statement on COVID-19 vaccination in spring 2024 and considerations on future vaccination: Advice from the government on the current plans for future vaccinations.
+COVID-19 vaccination NHS: Advice from the NHS on the current plans for future vaccinations.

 Coronavirus, Covid-19 and multiple sclerosis: Our main information page on the pandemic.